facebook/react-native-website/docs/flexbox.md

         <View style={{width: 50, height: 50, backgroundColor: 'steelblue'}} />
       </View>
     );
-  }
 };

+export default JustifyContentBasics;
 ```

 ![Justify Content](https://cdn-images-1.medium.com/max/800/1*i5TVlme-TisAVvD5ax2yPA.png)

-#### Align Items
+## Align Items

-[`alignItems`](https://facebook.github.io/react-native/docs/layout-props#alignitems) describes how to align children along the cross axis of their container.
+[`alignItems`](layout-props#alignitems) describes how to align children along the cross axis of their container.
 Align items is very similar to `justifyContent` but instead of applying to the main axis, `alignItems` applies to the cross axis.

 - `stretch` (**default value**) Stretch children of a container to match the `height` of the container's cross axis.